EuracBiomedicalResearch/batch_centroid/README.md

   the R version changed.
 - Start the job on the queuing system:
   `sbatch --mem-per-cpu=8000 -w mccalc07 -c 12 ./centroiding.sh`
+- Eventually use `-p slow` to run the job immediately if the cluster is full.
 - After centroiding eventually remove all profile-mode mzML files: change into the directory where the wiff files are stored and call:
   `find . -type f -name "*.mzML" -delete`.